PCI Recommender Guide

 Be kind, respectful and constructive in your decisions.

-- When inviting referees for a preprint, keep in mind that gender balance and geographic origin diversity are desirable
+When inviting referees for a preprint, keep in mind that a large gender, career stage and geographic diversity is desirable.

 What you should NOT DO